Tying our Trout & Salmon Flies - Have we been tying them

 centuries, dressed out wet flies upside down?

-For more information on Salmon, Trout and Sea
+For more information on, or to buy, Salmon, Trout and Sea

 Trout Flies, see